top of page

 In 2023, he joined the Department of Chemistry at GSU at an assistant professor.
 His training and expertise include organic chemistry, drug discovery, and chemical biology.
 He has long-term research interests in building chemical tools to probe signal transduction and develop medicine.

 In his leisure time, he enjoys traveling (especially road trip), snow skiing, playing badminton, and hiking with family and friends.
-He is also an All-Pro Dad by training and love to spend time with his daughter above all else.
+He is also an All-Pro Dad by training and love to spend time with his kids above all else.

 Current Member